ohscar/rmalloc/doc/paper/simulating-locking.rst

 BitBlaze [#]_ project, but because it would not build on my Linux system, I evaluated Valgrind [#]_ and concluded that the support for instrumentation in Valgrind was satisfactory to my my requirements.

 Valgrind was originally a tool for detecting memory leaks in applications on the x86 platform via emulation and has since evolved to support more hardware platforms and providing tools for doing other instrumentation tasks.
-Provided with Valgrind an example tool *Lackey* does parts of what I was looking for but missing other parts.
-I instead ended up patching the *memcheck* tool [#]_ to capture load/store/access operations and logging them to file, if they were in the boundaries of lowest address allocated to highest address allocated.
-This will still give false positives when there are holes (lowest is only decreased and highest is only increased, i.e. only keeping a range of *lowest..highest* of used memor) but reduces complexity of tracking memory.
+Provided with Valgrind an example tool, *Lackey*, that does parts of what I was looking for but lacks other parts.
+I instead ended up patching the *memcheck* tool [#]_ to capture load/store/access operations and log them to file, if they were in the boundaries of lowest address allocated to highest address allocated.
+This will still give false positives when there are holes (lowest is only decreased and highest is only increased, i.e. only keeping a range of *lowest..highest* of used memory) but reduces complexity of tracking memory.
 It does not affect the end result, except for taking longer time to filter out false positives.
 Memory access is then analyzed offline.
 Note that it will only work for applications that use the system-malloc/free.
 Any applications using custom allocators must be modified to use the system allocator, which generally means changing a setting in the source code and recompiling.

 .. [#] http://bitblaze.cs.berkeley.edu/temu.html
 .. [#] http://bitblaze.cs.berkeley.edu/